Sixty-five has long been the magic age for retirement. But retirement at this traditional age is becoming less and less common for many Americans.

 65 Is No Longer Considered the Full Retirement Age

 As we live longer, our retirements are becoming longer, which means people collect Social Security for longer.
-The Social Security Administration is adjusting the so-called full retirement age so that anyone born after 1937 will have to wait until after age 65 to collect their full retirement benefit.
+The Social Security Administration has adjusted the so-called full retirement age so that anyone born in 1938 or later will have to wait until after age 65 to collect their full retirement benefit.
 And if you were born in 1960 or later, your full retirement age is 67.

 You Don’t Want To Leave Money on the Table

-You can start collecting Social Security at age 62, but you’ll get a smaller check each month.
+You can start collecting Social Security at age 62, but your monthly check will be smaller.
 If you wait until your full retirement age, you’ll get your full benefit.
 Wait until age 70, and you’ll get even more — up to 8% per year more, depending on your year of birth.

 You Don’t Know How Much You’ll Need